ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 * `membershipAttribute` - Define the attribute that contains the distinguished names (DN) of user objects that are in a group
 * `userRolesCacheEnabled` -  To indicate whether to cache the role list of a user
 * `connectionPoolingEnabled` - Define whether LDAP connection pooling is enabled
-* `connectionTimeout` - Connection timeout (in seconds) in making the initial LDAP connection
+* `connectionTimeout` - Connection timeout (in seconds) when making the initial LDAP connection
 * `readTimeout` - Reading timeout (in seconds) for LDAP operations
 * `secureSocket` - The SSL configurations for the LDAP client socket.
 This needs to be configured in order to communicate through LDAPs
-    * `cert` - Configurations associated with `crypto:TrustStore` or single certificate file that the client trusts
+    * `cert` - Configurations associated with the `crypto:TrustStore` or single certificate file that the client trusts

 ```ballerina
 import ballerina/http;